 Visitors to the School

-We will take steps to ensure that all visitors to our school including parents act within the requirements of our Equality Statement.
+We will take steps to ensure that all visitors to our school including parents and carers act within the requirements of our Equality Statement.

 Publishing the Statement

 We will publish our statement on the school website.

 We will report progress against the Duty through our regular reporting mechanisms.

 We will review and revise the Statement no later than four years from publication of this statement.